VOXY - Voice of Oxfordshire's Youth

 Be Supported Questionnaire

-In 2019 and 2020 VOXY and the Children’s Trust Board collected feedback from children and young people in Oxfordshire, aged 8 - 18 and up to 25 with additional needs, about how supported they feel by the services they use.
-This has been used to create reports that will help shape Oxfordshire's services for children and young people.
+Every year VOXY and the Children’s Trust Board collect feedback from children and young people in Oxfordshire, about how supported they feel by the services they use.

 Feedback from 2019